NTNU-IHB/FMI4j/README.md

 For any FMUs located in your ```resources/fmus``` folder, the plugin generates Java code which makes it easier to interact with them progamatically.

-Among other things, it generates type safe getter and setters for FMU variables that are grouped by causality.
+Among other things, it generates type safe getter and setters for the FMU variables - grouped by causality.
-It also generates javadoc based on the information found in the ```modelDescription.xml```
+It also generates javadoc based on the information found in the ```modelDescription.xml```.

 To use it, simply add the following to your build.gradle